Adalab/modulo-1-evaluacion-final-SandraFernandz-1/README.md

 ![Adalab](https://beta.adalab.es/resources/images/adalab-logo-155x61-bg-white.png)

-# Evaluación Final Módulo 1

-de Sandra Fernández
+# Final Exam Module 1- Sandra Fernández

-En esta evaluación estamos usando el Web Starter Kit facilitado por Adalab.
-Estas son algunas informaciones relacionadas con él:
+In this exam we are using the Adalab Starter Kit.
+Please notice, description of how it works is in Spanish:

 ## Guía de inicio rápido